 Where is St. Nick's?

 You can find us in the heart of Birch Cliff at 1512 Kingston Rd.
 We're on the north side of Kingston Road at Manderley (just east of Warden).
 We have plenty of free parking.
 Get more detailed directions.

 What are your COVID-19 protocols?

-As of June 5, all remaining COVID restrictions have been lifted.
-Masks are no longer required, but we're all at different comfort levels right now, so feel free to keep wearing your mask.
+All COVID restrictions have been lifted.
+Masks are no longer required, but we're all at different comfort levels, so feel free to keep wearing your mask.
 And please stay home if you're feeling unwell.

-We'll maintain a few marked rows of physically distanced seating for the next few months.
+We still have a few marked rows of physically distanced seating.
 All the other pews in the church are open and free for anyone to sit in.

 You'll find hand sanitizer in various places throughout the building.